Correlations between two vortices in dry active matter: Introduction

 On the other hand, for wet models, there is a richer literature addressing such a vortex formation, either experimentally \cite{takagi2014hydrodynamic,wioland2016ferromagnetic,beppu2017geometry} or numerically \cite{reinken2018derivation,beppu2017geometry}.
 The vortices are a consequence of mesoscale turbulence, in which the underlying fluid, perturbed by the active particles, drive them in a vortex-like pattern.
-In particular, in a regular square lattice of circular obstacles \cite{reinken2022ising}, H. Reinken \etal observed correlated motion in neighboring vortices formed in the center of the unit cells in which a pair of vortices can rotate, with one moving in the counterclockwise and the other in the clockwise directions indicating an antiferromagnetic ordering (the vortex rotation direction is associated with the direction of $1/2$-spins in the Ising model).
-Alternatively, they can both rotate in the same direction, indicating a ferromagnetic ordering.
-Finally, investigations of vortex interactions are also performed in wet models, for polar, active filaments \cite{gow16} and regular particles in free space \cite{rana20,rana22}, through solutions of the Toner-Tu equation \cite{toner95}, and they find a variety of dynamical phases, ordered and disordered, along with coarsening of the vortices.
-However, studies of vortex interactions in dry active models is still lacking.
+In particular, in a regular square lattice of circular obstacles, Reinken {\em et al}. \cite{reinken2022ising} observed correlated motions in neighboring vortices formed in the center of the unit cells of the original obstacle lattice, in which a pair of vortices rotate in contrary directions.
+Associating the mean normalized negative (positive) vorticity at each unit cell to a down (up) $1/2$-spin, they showed that this state displays an antiferromagnetic second-order transition with the strength of the nonlinear advection in the role of temperature, and critical exponents in the 2D Ising universality class.
+Finally, investigations of vortex interactions are also performed in wet models, for polar, active filaments \cite{gow16} and regular particles in free space \cite{rana20,rana22}, through solutions of the Toner-Tu equation \cite{toner95}, and a variety of dynamical phases, ordered and disordered, along with coarsening of the vortices is observed.
+Studies of vortex interactions in dry active models are still lacking.

-In this work, we consider a dry model for active particles to investigate the correlation (synchronization) between vortices in a pair of circular obstacles as a function of the obstacles' diameter, particle density, and the shortest distance between the obstacles (gap).
-We do not consider any external drive.
-We observe both antiferromagnetic and ferromagnetic states, whose transition can be induced based on the gap and the diameter of the obstacles.
-In the language of turbulence, the antiferromagnetic state corresponds to two counter-rotating vortices, while the ferromagnetic one, to two co-rotating vortices.
-We also characterize both correlated and uncorrelated states through the vertical particle current horizontal profiles, {\em i.e.}, profiles as function of the horizontal coordinate $x$, and we find that uncorrelated states appear at the transition between regimes or for large gaps.
+In this work, we consider an ABM model to investigate correlations between two vortices as a function of the obstacles' diameter, particle density, and the shortest distance between the obstacles (gap).
+In particular, we measure the angular velocity correlation function of the vortices to characterize the correlated state.
+A correlated state refers to the synchronized rotational motion of vortices, where their angular velocities exhibit a defined relationship, either positive or negative.

-This manuscript is organized as follows: our model system is presented in Sec. \ref{model}; the numerical results and discussions are presented in Sec. \ref{resultAnd} and our conclusions are given in Sec. \ref{CONCLUSIONS} .